2021 Best Health & Physical Education Colleges for Non-Traditional Students in Alabama

 When you have some time, check it out - you may want to bookmark the link so you don't forget it.

 Our rankings recognize Auburn University at Montgomery as the #2 school in this year's rankings.
-Located in the midsize city of Montgomery, AUM is a public college with a moderately-sized student population.
+Located in the medium-sized city of Montgomery, AUM is a public school with a medium-sized student population.
 As a testament to the quality of education offered at AUM, the school also landed the #4 rank in our Best Colleges for Health & Physical Education in Alabama ranking.

 About 3.0% of AUM students default on their loans in three years, which is lower than average.
 There are approximately 2,079 students at AUM that take at least one class online.
-About 1,651 of the students at AUM are attending part time.
+1,651 of AUM students are attending part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.